-The proposed post development work will be the responsibility of both Edenstone Homes Ltd (and all successors in title), the Private Management Company and the Lee Estate.
+The proposed post development work will be the responsibility of both Edenstone Homes Ltd (and all successors in title including any Private Management Company) and the Lee Estate for the duration of the licence and method statement.
 All parties have agreed to this as per the attached letter and have agreed to the way in which the responsibilities associated with this method statement and licence are implemented and transferred to successors in title in the future.
-Edenstone Homes Ltd will ensure that the Private Management Company is made aware of all responsibilities under this method statement and licence.
+Edenstone Homes Ltd will ensure that, should a Private Management Company be formed for the purposes of post development site management, it is made aware of all responsibilities under this method statement and licence.